Victor4X/landrun/README.md

+# ABI V1 fork for CTF Challenge
+This is a fork of https://github.com/Zouuup/landrun, for use in a CTF challenge

 # Landrun <img src="https://avatars.githubusercontent.com/u/21111839?s=48&v=4" align="right"/>

 A lightweight, secure sandbox for running Linux processes using Landlock.
 Think firejail, but with kernel-level security and minimal overhead.